-If you’re working with streaming data in 2019, odds are you’re using Kafka – either in its open-source distribution or as a managed service via Confluent or AWS.
+If you’re working with streaming data, odds are you’re using Kafka – either in its open-source distribution or as a managed service via Confluent or AWS.
 The stream processing platform, originally developed at LinkedIn and available under the Apache license, has become pretty much standard issue for event-based data, spanning diverse use cases from sensors to application logs to clicks on online advertisements.

-However, making that data useful means setting up some kind of extract-transform-load (ETL) pipeline in order to manage the data you’re bringing in from Kafka, and in order to enable data scientists and analysts to query the data and extract insights.
-This article will cover the basics of ETL for Kafka streams, and give an overview of three basic approaches to building this type of pipeline.
+However, making that data useful means setting up some kind of extract-transform-load (ETL) pipeline to manage the data you’re bringing in from Kafka and to enable data scientists and analysts to query the data and extract insights.
+This article covers the basics of ETL for Kafka streams, and gives an overview of three basic approaches to building this type of pipeline.

 Why do you need to ETL your Kafka data?

 While Kafka functionality goes beyond traditional message brokers such as RabbitMQ (you can read our comparison between the two here), it is still essentially a stream processor that sends unstructured event data from A to B. This means that data in Kafka is unstructured and not optimized for reading, which in turn means that trying to run an SQL query on raw Kafka data will not end well.

 Hence the need for ETL: we must extract the data from Kafka or a staging environment, transform the raw JSON into structured data that can be easily queried, and then load the data into our database or analytics tool of choice.

 Examples of Kafka ETL Scenarios